 The user stays on the current page.

+Copy to Future button

+When the user select the Copy To Future button

+The data values from the existing ‘Current’ record for the device are copied to the ‘Future’ record (existing values in the ‘Future’ record should be overwrtitten if the record exists, else create a new ‘Future’ record and copy the values in)

+The user is moved to the Future tab

 Data Mapping

 Deprecated Attributes

 The following section defines the current data mapping and attributes that will be carried over to the Setting Management application as well as those that will not.
+The SM_SWITCH spreadsheet defines the fields that are carried over.